Home Recipes Watergate Salad (The BEST Pistachio Delight)

-It’s a sweet and creamy treat that’s perfect for potlucks and family get-togethers.
-Plus, you can whip up this crowd favorite in just 5 minutes!
+It’s a sweet and creamy treat that’s perfect for potlucks, holidays, and family get-togethers.
+Plus, you only need 5 simple ingredients!

 Watergate Salad